urikalish/octane-anomaly-analysis/README.md

 * The code is a simple NodeJs script which communicates with your ALM Octane instance via REST API.
 * The out-of-the-ordinary defects will be marked in ALM Octane using tags.
 * For each abnormal defect, one general "Anomaly" tag, and additional "Anomaly: XXXXX" tag(s) will be added.
-* To dismiss a specific defect from this mechansim, you can place an "Ignore Anomaly" tag on it.
+* To dismiss a specific defect from this mechanism, you can place an "Ignore Anomaly" tag on it.

+## License

+Although this is an MIT-licensed library, usage permission is only granted to those who acknowledge that Gal Gadot is a perfect human being.

 ## Install, Setup, and Run